push-protocol/push-backend-sdk-staging/readme.md

 ## About
-This module is used to send notifications to  [EPNS](http://www.epns.io/)  channels easy.
-It Provides an abstraction layer above advanced internal EPNS notification functions.
+This module is used to send notifications to  [PUSH](http://www.epns.io/)  channels easy.
+It Provides an abstraction layer above advanced internal PUSH notification functions.

 It is written in typescript and requires node v10.0.0 or higher.
 Most features will work with nodejs v6.0.0 and higher but using older versions than v10.0.0 is not recommended.